Our Kids Future?

 Save money, improve health, reduce pollution, protect our environment.
 Waste is a waste.

 For the sake of our children, species, and world, we should all pursue Zero Waste.
 It is the ethical thing to do.
 We have been given a beautiful world and it is up to us to take care of it.
-Otherwise mother nature will have her revenge eventually and our kids will suffer: Climate Change, Pollution, Disease, Famine, and War.
+Otherwise mother nature will have her revenge eventually and our kids will suffer: Climate Change, Disease, Drought, Floods, Wild Fires, Mass Extinctions, Famine, and War.
 Fossil fuels cause climate change -- best to leave them in the ground.
 Plastics (also from fossil fuels) are killing our oceans...

 A Passion for Zero Waste

 Please watch my TEDx talk from April 2018.
-In it I talk about why I am passionate about Zero Waste and a few simple things I do that you can do too.
+It shows why I am passionate about Zero Waste and a few simple things I do that you can do too.

 How To Go Zero Waste?